martinzwm/lane-detection/README.md

   >
 </p>

-6. Convert lines to a left and right lane.
-This involves 2 steps.
-1) assign each line to a 'left' or a 'right' group.
-2) remove outliers, one algorithm could be [RANSAC](https://medium.com/@iamhatesz/random-sample-consensus-bd2bb7b1be75).
+6. Separate the lines into 2 groups (left and right lane) and remove outliers in each group, one such algorithm could be [RANSAC](https://medium.com/@iamhatesz/random-sample-consensus-bd2bb7b1be75).
 <p align="center">
   <img src="images/lanes.png"
   >